laravelcm/notchpay-php/README.md

 ### 1. Prepare your parameters

 `email`, `amount` and `currency` are the most common compulsory parameters.
 Do send a unique email per customer.
-The amount accept numeric value value.
+The amount accept numeric value.
 The currency accept currency ISO 3166.
 For instance, to accept `For US Dollar`, please send `USD` as the currency.